 - a.
-Even numbers should occur on the right hand side of the road in the direction of increasing range.
+Even numbers should occur on the right-hand side of the road in the direction of increasing range.
 Odd numbers should occur on the opposite side of the road. - b.
-The specific number of an addressable structure or property shallmust beis determined by the location where the structure or property's access intersects with the named road. - c.
+The specific number of an addressable structure or property shall be is determined by the location where the structure or property's access intersects with the named road. - c.
 The number sequence for addressable structures or properties on opposite sides of a road should conform to each other as nearly as possible. - d.
-The use of half numbers is not consistent with best practice and is generallystrongly discouraged.
-Half numbers may be used only when (i) the detached structure that requires an address shares its primary access with an existing structure that has a primary address, and (ii) there is no available address to assign under the General Numbering Guidelines to a detached structure requiring an address that shares its primary access with an existing structure with a primary address.
+The use of half numbers is not consistent with best practices and is strongly discouraged.
+Half numbers may be used only when there is no available address to assign under the General Numbering Guidelines to a (i) the detached structure requiring that requires an address that shares its primary access with an existing structure with that has a primary address, and (ii) there is no available address under the General Numbering Guidelines.
 The Agent may assign a new address using a half number with the existing primary address of the adjacent existing structure as a base.
 Alphabetical suffixes are acceptable when a secondary address designation is necessary within an existing addressable structure.

-ECC has asked that we eliminate half numbers in addresses.
-Halfnumbers are not a best practice because they do not work with ECC's CAD numbering system and can be confusing.
-Because in some cases, there is no other option, a narrow allowance remains.
+[ECC has asked to eliminate half numbers in addresses.
+Half-numbers are not a best practice because they do not work with ECC's CAD numbering system and can be confusing.
+Because in some cases, there is no other option, a narrow allowance remains.]

 - e.
-Reverse frontage or through lots shall must beare numbered along the local road that provides access to the lot.
+Reverse frontage or through lots shall be are numbered along the local road that provides access to the lot.
 The agent may assign numbers to addressable structures that are accessed only by an alley or sidewalk. - f.
-Corner lots shall_must beare numbered on the road that provides access.
-Where the driveway for a corner lot intersects more than one street or the corner lot's addressable structure is much closer to one road, the agent shall_will make the final determination as to which road to base the number, with consideration to such factors as the driveway's length, orientation of the structure, and other relevant factors. - g.
-When Two addressable structures sharinge an access, they shall must be are numbered consecutively with adequate consideration given to possible future development and other addressable needs between the structures.

-h.
-A temporary number may be issued to a temporary structure that is intended to be temporary (such as a construction site trailer office), and to be retired upon removal of the temporary structure, the number shall must be retired.
+Corner lots shall be are numbered on the road that provides access.
+Where the driveway for a corner lot intersects more than one street or the corner lot's addressable structure is much closer to one road, the agent shall will make the final determination as to which road to base the number, with consideration to such factors as the driveway's length, orientation of the structure, and other relevant factors. - g.
+When two Two addressable structures share an access, they shall be are numbered consecutively with adequate consideration given to possible future development and other addressable needs between the structures. - h.
+A temporary number may be issued to a temporary structure that is intended to be temporary (such as a construction site trailer office), and to be retired upon removal of the temporary structure, the number shall be retired.